20 Free Summer Programs for High School Students

 9. Stanford Institutes of Medicine Summer Research (SIMR) Program

-During the first couple weeks of the program, you will attend lectures in the morning and spend the rest of the day working in your lab.
+During the first couple of weeks of the program, you will attend lectures in the morning and spend the rest of the day working in your lab.
 A majority of the program will be spent in full-time lab work.
-During the last 2 weeks of the program, you will work on your research poster of your project, which you present to your peers, teachers, family and the Stanford community at the end of the program.
+During the last 2 weeks of the program, you will work on the research poster of your project, which you will present to your peers, teachers, family, and the Stanford community at the end of the program.

 Application deadline: February 24, 2024